PinYuanChen/pinyuan.github.io/_posts/2023-10-31-mocking-network-requests-with-urlprotocol.md

 }
 ```

-This class contains a `URLSession` property, which it utilizes for making requests.
+This class holds a `URLSession` property, which it utilizes for making requests.
 You have the option to inject a `URLSession` instance or to use the default `shared` one.
 Next, we'll establish a test file named `URLSessionAPIClientTests`.
 For creating instances in our tests, we'll use the previously mentioned [factory method](https://pinyuanchen.github.io/posts/xctestcase-sut/).

 ```swift
 final class URLSessionAPIClientTests: XCTestCase {